 - In a live television interview

-No matter how much your customers love your products, does your product category have a private or personal nature that might make advocates more reserved about sharing it with in certain communities?
+No matter how much your customers love your products, does your product category have a private or personal nature that might make advocates more reserved about sharing it within certain communities?

-Some brands that have overcome the “embarrassment” factor include body-slimming clothing line Spanx – who claim public figures like Michelle Obama as vocal advocates, toilet assistant Squatty Potty who found advocates in Howard Stern and NBA star Steph Curry, adult undergarment provider Depends who got a red-carpet endorsement from soap actress Lisa Rinna, and Novartis’ relationship with Neve Campbell for their epilepsy medicine.
+Some brands that have overcome the “embarrassment” factor include body-slimming clothing line Spanx – who claim public figures like Michelle Obama as vocal advocates, toilet assistant Squatty Potty who found advocates in Howard Stern and NBA star Steph Curry, adult undergarment provider Depends on who got a red-carpet endorsement from soap actress Lisa Rinna, and Novartis’ relationship with Neve Campbell for their epilepsy medicine.

-It might not be a matter of embarrassment that holds your advocates back, or a concern over reputational risk, but any number of other things: Apathy, distraction, a desire not to intrude, some level of introversion, or difficulty even understanding that there may be an extrinsic reward for making such a referral.
+It might not be a matter of embarrassment that holds your advocates back or concern over reputational risk, but any number of other things: Apathy, distraction, a desire not to intrude, some level of introversion, or difficulty even understanding that there may be an extrinsic reward for making such a referral.

 If celebrity endorsements are not easily coming your way, and you can’t afford to invest in an influencer program, here are three things you can do to get your customers beyond affinity to advocacy:

-- Ask your customers if they will refer you to their friends: Sounds simple doesn’t it?
+- Ask your customers if they will refer you to their friends.
+Sounds simple, doesn’t it?
 When we pose this question to our prospects and clients, the majority have never once asked their own customers if they’d make a referral to friends.
 Run a survey to your customers to find out if they would ever do it.
 Ask them if they would appreciate some kind of reward for doing it.
 Even if only 3% of your customers respond to the survey, you may learn some interesting things about their willingness to do so.
 You might find that many are willing to refer you but only under certain circumstances.

-- Find out what it is that your customers like about you, and build on that: Now you’ve surveyed your entire client base, survey your most loyal customers – those that have made multiple purchases with you over an extended period of time.
+- Find out what it is that your customers like about you, and build on that.
+Now you’ve surveyed your entire client base, survey your most loyal customers – those that have made multiple purchases with you over an extended period of time.
 Ask them what it is about your product, customer service, pricing, brand, advertising, marketing, availability and distribution that makes them keep coming back to you.
-Even if you only have a few of these, take their answers and distil the elements of their perception of your brand.
+Even if you only have a few of these, take their answers and distill the elements of their perception of your brand.
 Take these elements and consider rebuilding your outbound brand persona to match how they feel about your brand.
 For example.
 If your loyal customers highly-value your generous returns policy, promote this to your first or second-time buyer.
 Sound counter-intuitive?
 After all, who wants returns?
 But think of it as an opportunity to make a few customers love your brand even more.
 Creating positive experiences gives you an opportunity to ask them for a referral!

-- Tune your referral channels to suit the relationship your customers have with your brand: If your customers have concerns over reputational risk because of your product category, make sure they can easily refer their friends in a private and confidential way: so, maybe a 1:1 personalized email is better than encouraging (or worse, mandating) a Twitter or Instagram post.
-Watch how your active referrers promote you, learn about them and their behaviour, and encourage the same activity amongst those of your customers who have never advocated for you in the past.
+- Tune your referral channels to suit the relationship your customers have with your brand.
+If your customers have concerns over reputational risk because of your product category, make sure they can easily refer their friends in a private and confidential way: so, maybe a 1:1 personalized email is better than encouraging (or worse, mandating) a Twitter or Instagram post.
+Watch how your active referrers promote you, learn about them and their behavior, and encourage the same activity amongst those of your customers who have never advocated for you in the past.